If you’re interested in editorial coverage on Cool Mom Picks, don’t just sit there, tell us about it. Email us at firstname.lastname@example.org.

 If I advertise with you will that guarantee a feature?

-Nope.
-Though we thank you for your support.
+No. Though we truly thank you for your support.

 If I send you a sample will that guarantee a feature?

-Nooooo.
-Although when we do write a post on behalf of a sponsor, or post an affiliate link, we make it very clear.
-We value our readers’ trust too much to make recommendations we don’t truly believe in.
+We recommend things we love, whether or not we bought them ourselves, saw it at a trade show, or received a press sample.
+If we write a feature on behalf of a sponsored partner or share affiliate links, we disclose it.
+We value our readers’ trust too much to make recommendations we don’t truly believe in and wouldn’t buy ourselves.
 Also, please don’t offer us gift cards in exchange for a feature.
-That’s icky.

-If you’d like information about a sponsored post or other partnership, please contact our Director of Ad Sales and Partnerships, Lisa Barnes: email@example.com
+If you’d like information about a sponsored post or other partnership, please contact firstname.lastname@example.org.
+He’s amazing.
+You’ll like him.

 A special note for PR professionals